 At the Voting Centers, people can register to vote and cast their ballots.
 At the Voting Center, voters have 4 ways to cast a ballot: 1) with a ballot that may be put into a envelop that can be mailed in; 2)with a ballot that may be put into an envelope and put into a drop box located at the Voting Center or elsewhere, 3) Using an old-fashioned polling booth that produces a flat ballot that is put into a protective sleeve and placed in a special ballot box used only for in-person voting or 4) Using an “ICX Voting” Tablets (see below) that prints out a ballot that has the voter’s selections that may then put into a sleeve and into the in-person ballot box.

-ImageCast X Ballot-Marking Device – Dominion voting systems manufacturers these ICX machines.
+ImageCast X Ballot-Marking Device – Dominion Voting Systems manufactures these ICX machines.
 Voters can use theseelectronic, digital tablets to fill out in-person ballots.
 A voter makes their choices on the tablet and the ICX machine prints a paper ballot.
 From there, the voter takes their completed ballot and places it into the physical ballot box.
-The ICX machines are managed by a tech election judge.
+The ICX machines are managed by election judges with technical capabilities.
 ICX machines don’t record any information, they only fill out ballots for voters.
 The ballots printed in ICX machines differ from mail-in and drop-box ballots.

 If a person walks into a Vote Center without any valid identification, they are still allowed to cast a vote.
 In this case, people lacking valid identification may cast a provisional ballot if they sign an affidavit stating “under penalty of perjury I affirm citizenship and residency for 22 days”.
 It is a Class 1 misdemeanor to affirm falsely.